CryptoPH-Xyz/Building_DEX/README.md

   <li> Market Order Tests </li>

 <p> NOTE: This DEX uses order books which is viewed as old technology in creating DEXs </p>

+<h3> Improving DEX </h3>
+<p> The main idea is to create a DEX that protects smaller traders (trading with a small amount of money) from big traders.
+This can be achieved through:

+Having divisions within the platform based on the total ETH balance of an address (This includes the value of tokens owned in ETH)
+The lowest division will have a maximum value of ETH they are allowed to trade The highest division will have a minimum value of ETH they are allowed to trade Divisions in between will have both minimum and maximum value of ETH they are allowed to trade I was thinking of adding tokens only accessible to lower divisions to protect them from massive pump-and-dump moves from a big trader

+Introducing Staking
+Now that the smaller traders are protected, we still want our big traders to keep using the platform by allowing them to stake their tokens (incentives to big traders)

+Introduce staking privileges once a certain division is reached Add the percentage earned by staking when moving up on divisions </p>